Document Type : RESEARCH PAPER

 Abstract

-Methods: In this single-blind clinical trial study, 60 patients aged 18 to 65 years undergoing lumbar spine surgery with general anesthesia were divided into two groups: for patients in one group, a 1 x 5 cm strip of gel-foam impregnated with 70 mg Bupivacaine 0.
-5% was placed in the epidural space, and for patients in the second group, 70 mg Bupivacaine 0.
-5% was injected intramuscularly paravertebrally.
-Pain scores based on VAS, pain medication prescription, first analgesic request, and dosage during recovery, 6, 12, and 24 hours after the operation were measured and compared between the two groups.
+Methods: In this single-blind clinical trial, 60 patients aged 18–65 years who underwent lumbar spine surgery under general anesthesia were randomly assigned to two groups.
+In the first group, a 1 × 5 cm strip of gel foam impregnated with 70 mg of 0.5% bupivacaine was placed in the epidural space.
+In contrast, in the second group, 70 mg of 0.5% bupivacaine was injected paravertebrally into the muscle.
+Pain scores based on the Visual Analogue Scale (VAS), analgesic prescriptions, time to first analgesic request, and total dosage during recovery and at 6, 12, and 24 hours postoperatively were recorded and compared between the groups.

-Results: There was no significant difference in the average pain scores at different stages of measurement (Recovery, 6, and 12 hours) between the two groups (P ˃ 0.05).
-But within 24 hours after surgery, a significant difference was evident between the two groups, so that the VAS score in the bupivacaine-impregnated epidural gel foam group was significantly lower than the paravertebral intramuscular bupivacaine group (P= 0.04).
+Results: No significant difference in average pain scores at different time points (recovery, 6, and 12 hours) was observed between the two groups (P > 0.05).
+However, at 24 hours postoperatively, a significant difference was found between the groups, with the VAS score in the bupivacaine-impregnated epidural gel foam group being significantly lower than that in the paravertebral intramuscular bupivacaine group (P = 0.04).

-Conclusion: Bupivacaine-impregnated epidural gel-foam and paravertebral intramuscular bupivacaine provide similar analgesia during recovery and 6 and 12 hours after spinal surgeries, but at 24 hours, the analgesia of the bupivacaine-impregnated epidural gel-foam group is more than the paravertebral intramuscular bupivacaine group.
+Conclusion: Bupivacaine-impregnated epidural gel foam and paravertebral intramuscular bupivacaine provide similar analgesia during recovery and at 6 and 12 hours following spinal surgery.
+However, at 24 hours, the analgesia in the bupivacaine-impregnated epidural gel foam group is superior to that in the paravertebral intramuscular bupivacaine group.

 Keywords